thelfer/tfel/docs/web/Burger_EDF_CIWAP_2021.md

 ## Choice of the domain specific language and the `StandardElasticity` brick

-The domain specific language (DSL) suitable for implementing an implicit scheme based on standard strain-based beahviour is called [`Implicit`](implicit-dsl.html) [@ceaedf_implicit_2021].
+The domain specific language (DSL) suitable for implementing an implicit scheme based on standard strain-based behaviour is called [`Implicit`](implicit-dsl.html) [@ceaedf_implicit_2021].
 The `@DSL` keyword allows specifying the domain specific language to be used: